 For maximum effect, the caulk gun should be held at one stable angle.
 This is done to ensure the caulk is spread evenly under the window frame and around it.
 When the angle changes several times, the caulk line is not straight or even, which results in ineffective air sealing.

 - Do remember to remove the old caulk

 When a homeowner hires a window installation company in Canada, they first remove the old caulk previously installed around the window.
 This gives the sealant its shape.
 Removing the old caulk ensures the final finish is smoother.
-In addition, the new caulking can be done in straight, unbroken patterns, which ensure maximum sealing.
+In addition, the new caulking can be done in straight, unbroken patterns, which ensures maximum sealing.

-- Do invest in an automatic release caulk gun
+- Do invest in an automatic-release caulk gun

 Caulk guns are of two types – manual and automatic release.
 Of the two, an automatic release caulk gun ensures even sealing.
 The automatic release ensures the right amount of product is released to seal in the cracks, and the finish is even.